Downtown

 The 11th annual Accelerate: Citizens Make Change civic pitch competition drew 32 aspiring entrepreneurs to pitch 24 innovative initiatives in categories like social change, climate innovation, and education.
 Top honors went to teenage brothers who created a youth employment program for neighborhood services.

-Canal Basin Park reimagined: Canalway moves forward with plans for historic connector, interpretive
+Canal Basin Park reimagined: Canalway moves forward with plans for historic riverfront park

 Canalway celebrated its 40th anniversary earlier this month with the approval of new design plans for the 22-acre Canal Basin Park along the Cuyahoga River.
 The interpretive park will honor the city's industrial heritage while adding a gathering place on Cleveland's riverfront landscape.